 - Sending your child to a less expensive school?

 You should prioritize your retirement given limited funds and a limited tolerance for investment risk.
 Don’t wait until your child is out of college to start saving.
 You’ll miss out on years of tax-deferred growth and compounding.
-That means that you will have to save extra-large amounts of money after your kid graduates to try to make up for a lost time.
+That means that you will have to save extra-large amounts of money after your kid graduates to try to make up for lost time.

 Ways to remake your kid’s college goals affordable

 Remember, your child can always attend college by taking out loans (or maybe even with scholarships), believe it or not, there’s no such thing as a retirement loan!
 You can get creative.
 You could save what you can and supplement what you saved with student loans.
 Potentially, you could help them pay the loan.
 I recently learned of a family that allowed their adult son to live with them rent-free.
 What he would have paid in rent, he applied to his loan payments.

 Instead of focusing on savings alone, implement strategies that save on the cost — not just for the cost of college.
 Ask us about our Assist Service, College List, and Dynamic College Planning services that focus on reducing the cost of college.
-Learn more about our save on not just for college approach here.
+Learn more about our “save; not just for college” approach here.
 Your child and future retirement persona will thank us.